A multiple-part series introducing some key aspects of knitting for charity fundraising

 In the posts to come, I’ll offer collections for many categories of these strong sellers.
 If you’d like to knit hats, check out the many posts on Knitting for Charity with hat pattern collections here.
 Want to knit scarves or cowls?
 Try these posts.
 Finally, if you love knitting mitts and mittens, try these collections.

-Stay tuned for Part 2, in which I’ll present a large collection of some of the most delightful washcloth and dishcloth knitting patterns you’ve seen — perfect for fundraising for charity!
+Be sure to check out Part 2.
+Here you’ll find a large collection of some of the most delightful washcloth and dishcloth knitting patterns you’ve seen — perfect for fundraising for charity!